mozdevs/html5-games-workshop/src/content/platformer/index_en.md

 We will focus on game development concepts and the Phaser API in a way that is accessible to as many people as possible.
 This means that some good practises, like modules, that require of additional tools or a better understanding of JavaScript will _not_ be seen here.

 That said, if _you_ are familiar with this tools/concepts and want to use them in this workshop, by all means, do it.

+The graphic and audio assets in this workshop have been released in the public domain under a [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/).
+These assets are:

+- The images have been created by [Kenney](http://kenney.nl/), and are part of his [_Platformer Art: Pixel Redux_ set](http://opengameart.org/content/platformer-art-pixel-redux) (they have been scaled up, and some of them have minor edits).
+- The background music, [_Happy Adventure (Loop)_](http://opengameart.org/content/happy-adventure-loop) has been created by [Rick Hoppmann](http://www.tinyworlds.org/).
+- The sound effects have been randomly generated with the [Bfxr](http://www.bfxr.net/) synth.